Selena Gomez And The Weeknd Get Cozy At Birthday Party After Instagram Kiss

 Following a number of shows in Europe, Selena Gomez and The Weeknd returned to North America, where they’ve been seen spending time together in Canada and Los Angeles.

-Prior to her relationship with The Weeknd, Selena Gomez was involved in an on-and-off relationship with singer Justin Bieber, who she dated exclusively for 2 years.
+Prior to her relationship with The Weeknd, Selena Gomez was involved in an on-and-off relationship with singer Justin Bieber, who she dated exclusively for two years.
 However, after facing rumors of a reunion for months, the former couple was involved in a messy feud on Instagram last August that included allegations of cheating on both sides.
 As fans of the singers may recall, Gomez called out Bieber for cheating on her multiple times during their relationship while Bieber suggested Gomez had engaged in a romance with Zayn Malik behind his back.

 Although it’s hard to say what the future holds for Selena Gomez and The Weeknd, a source recently claimed that Gomez would be devastated if The Weeknd was to end their relationship.